asdcorp/ufws/readme.md

 Place **ufws** in the root of the installation media and run it as an administrator.
 It will detect the path and automatically start the setup wizard.

+For direct usage from root of installation media you can also use `lufws.cmd` which is a lite version of **ufws** with different bypass method.

 ### Running from administrative command prompt
 ```
 ufws.cmd <install_source_path> [param1] [param2] ...